Reverse Hyper on Flat Bench

 Reverse Hyper on Flat Bench Instructions

-2. Lie face down on the bench with your hips at the edge and your legs hanging off the end.
+1. Lie face down on a flat bench with your hips at the edge so your legs can hang off freely.

-5. Lower your legs back down to the starting position.
+6. Lower your legs back down under control.

 Reverse Hyper on Flat Bench Form & Visual